 PPE – Master in Social TransFormation: The Modules

-The main (mandatory) modules are like a backbone, which are complemented by what we call holistic specialisations that are elective modules partly in connection with the Management study program: Brand, Creativity & Innovation, Cultural Change & Society, Human Resources & Diversity, New Media, and Sustainability.
+The main (mandatory) modules are like a backbone, which are complemented by two out of six holistic specializations that are elective modules partly in connection with the Management study program: Brand, Creativity & Innovation, Cultural Change & Society, Human Resources & Diversity, New Media, and Sustainability.

 The design is organised for and will be enlivened by those, who care about shaping the world we live in and becoming a game changer!
 Accordingly, the program serves both to develop the capacity to think beyond current confines and to engage – in a theoretically informed and philosophically reflective way – with developments in the real political and economic life-worlds.
 That is, studying here is both being a visionary for a possible world, and also working within the parameters of the possible.